Knin: Croatian War of Independence

+On 8 July 1989, a large Serb nationalist rally was held in Knin, during which banners threatening Yugoslav People's Army intervention in Croatia, as well as Chetnik iconography was displayed.
 From October 1990, eight months before Croatia declared independence (25 June 1991) from Yugoslavia, Knin became the main stronghold for the Serbs in the Knin region, eventually becoming the capital city of the unrecognized self-declared Republic of Serbian Krajina in 1991.
 The leaders of Krajina were Knin locals: Milan Martić and Milan Babić, both convicted for ethnic cleansing of Croats and other non-Serbs from Krajina by ICTY.
 Widespread acts of murder and violence, detention and intimidation became pervasive throughout the RSK territory from 1992 to 1995.
 During that time 93.9% of Croats were expelled from the town and municipality of Knin.

+Knin camp was a detention camp run by the Krajina Serbian Army, that held Croatian detainees, soldiers and civilians, from 1991 until 1992, during the Croatian War of Independence.
+Former prisoners testified that they were arrested by Serb paramilitary forces and then deported into Knin camp.
+The detainees were beaten, mistreated and humiliated.
 Serbs held the town until Croatian forces captured it during Operation Storm on 5 August 1995.
 The date is today marked as a Victory Day in Croatia.

 In February 2015, during the Croatia–Serbia genocide case, the International Court of Justice (ICJ) dismissed the Serbian lawsuit claim that Operation Storm constituted genocide ruling that Croatia did not have the specific intent to exterminate the country's Serb minority, though it reaffirmed that serious crimes against Serb civilians had taken place.
 Fleeing civilians and people remaining in United Nations protected areas were subject to various forms of harassment, including military assaults and acts by Croatian civilians.
 On 8 August, a refugee column was shelled.
 Human Rights Watch reported, in 1996, that the vast majority of the abuses were committed by Croatian forces.
 These abuses, which continued on a large scale even months after Operation Storm, included summary executions of elderly and infirm Serbs who remained behind and the wholesale burning and destruction of Serbian villages and property.
 Executions of civilians took place in and around the town of Knin.

 The majority of the population had already fled by the time the Croatian Army took control of Knin.
 At the end of the war, Knin's demographic composition changed greatly with the influx of Croat refugees from Bosnia and former Croat militia members.
 They replaced, to a great extent, those Serbs who fled during Operation Storm.
 In 2015, Amnesty International report that Croatian Serbs continued to face discrimination in public sector employment and the restitution of tenancy rights to social housing vacated during the war.